char0n/ramda-adjunct/README.md

 The command will create three types of bundles.

-`dist/RA.node.js` - ES5 compliant bundle, running on all node versions
+`dist/RA.node.js` - ES5 compliant bundle, running on all node versions.

 `dist/RA.web.js` - ES5 compliant bundle, running in browsers.
-Requires `ramda.js` to be required before
+Requires `ramda.js` to be required before.

 `dist/RA.web.standalone.js` - ES5 compliant bundle, running in browsers.
-It has `ramda.js` pre-bundled
+It has `ramda.js` pre-bundled.

 You can always find fresh build files in circle-ci [artifacts](https://circleci.com/gh/char0n/ramda-adjunct).